bug400/pyalc7t/README.md

 over a serial RS232 connection. pyALC7T is entirely written in Python3 using the Qt framework.
 It was tested on LINUX, Windows 10 and Mac OS.

-Because Ido not known whether the charger has been used outside of Germany, the software and the documentation is in German.
+Because I do not known whether the charger has been used outside of Germany, the software and the documentation is entirely in German.

 pyALC7T is a reengineered version of the BASIC program [Alc7t](http://www.franksteinberg.de/alc7t.htm) (c) Frank Steinberg 2006.